Reach (Stand-On) Truck Training

 Linde final

-Reach (stand-on) trucks are identical to the standard reach trucks except for one major difference.
-You guessed it!
+Reach (stand-on) trucks are identical to standard reach trucks except for one major difference.
+That's right!
 The operator stands on the back rather than sitting down, genius!

 Reach trucks, also known as reach forklift trucks, differ from standard counterbalance forklift trucks in two key ways: